PeregrinTuk/App-CaixaBank-Tech/README.md

 - CSS

 ## Collaboration
-If you want to collaborate with this project, you are free to make any suggestion by opening a Discussion, an Issue or a Pull request. ;D
+If you want to collaborate with this project, feel free to make any suggestion by opening a Discussion, an Issue or a Pull request. ;D